mxlei01/YouTube-Channel-Search/README.md

 A Dockerfile that you can use to build the application, but you still need to complete step 6.
 You can look at the automated build at: https://hub.docker.com/r/mxlei01/youtube-channel-search/ to see how it's setup.

+A .travis.yaml file is included, and a push to the repository will run a few tests, for example, testing if the youtube API in the tornado application works, and return expected values.

 <h1> Implementation Details: </h1>

 <p> <b>MeteorJS</b> </p>